Update Tuesday 6 May:

 This draft policy is an outcome of the Creative Places 2023-2031 Strategy.

 During the March Council meeting our Council voted to release the draft Policy for community feedback.
+Feedback was sought from 3 April through 5 May2025 via an online survey.
 We will consider the submissions before we present a final version of the Policy to Council for endorsement at a future meeting.